 By JR | Blog

-Gas Safety Week raises awareness of gas safety and why it’s important to take care of your gas appliances.
-It’s organised by the Gas Safe Register, which is the official list of gas engineers legally allowed to work on gas.
+Gas Safety Week 2021 raises awareness of gas safety and why it’s important to take care of your gas appliances.
+Now in it’s 11th year, the week is organised by the Gas Safe Register.
+This is the official list of gas engineers legally allowed to work on gas.

-Did you know, badly fitted and poorly serviced gas appliances can cause gas leaks, fires, explosions and carbon monoxide (CO) poisoning?
-CO is a highly poisonous gas that can kill quickly and without warning.
+Unsurprisingly, poorly maintained or badly fitted gas appliances are dangerous.
+They can cause gas leaks, fires, explosions and carbon monoxide (CO) poisoning.
+As you may know, CO is a highly poisonous gas that can kill quickly and without warning.
 You cannot see it, taste it or smell it.

-✔️ Check your gas appliances every year.
-Be sure a Gas Safe engineer checks and services your gas appliances once a year.
-Tenants – make sure your landlord arranges this.
+Check your gas appliances annually.
+Use a Gas Safe engineer to check and service your gas appliances once a year.
+If you rent, make sure your landlord arranges this.

-✔️ Check for warning signs that could indicate your (or others’) appliances are not working correctly.
-Signs may include: lazy yellow / orange flames instead of crisp blue ones; black marks on or around the appliance; a pilot light that keeps going out; and too much condensation in the room.
+Check for warning signs that could indicate your appliances are not working correctly.
+Signs may include: lazy yellow / orange flames instead of crisp blue ones; black marks on or around your appliance; a pilot light that keeps going out; and too much condensation in the room.

-We’ll be sharing some tips and advice on how to stay safe on our social media throughout the week.
-Please follow us to get the updates:
+Finally, we’ll be sharing some tips and advice on how to stay gas safe on our social media throughout Gas Safety Week.
+So, please be sure to follow us to get the updates:

 Facebook – Stevenson Heating Ltd